jgoldfar/jgoldfar.github.io/content/blog/0605-python-flask-crud-application.md

 python3 -m pip install --upgrade pip
 ```

-Next, install virtualenv from [PyPi](http://pypi.org) - using this version carries some benefits over using the `venv` module from the Python [Standard Library](https://docs.python.org/3/library/):
+Next, install virtualenv from [PyPi](http://pypi.org) - this is optional, but using this version carries [some benefits](https://virtualenv.pypa.io/en/latest/) over using the `venv` module from the Python [Standard Library](https://docs.python.org/3/library/):

 ```shell
 pip3 install virtualenv
 ```

 The virtual environment lives in a directory you create - it can be more than convenient to keep your code close to important configuration like the necessary environment.
 To open a shell in your virtual environment, we first create it and then `source` the activation script:

 ```shell
 virtualenv crudapp